eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

++ Understanding of uncompressed video formats and codecs (e.g. HLS, MPEG-DASH)
++ skill set:
+	- Familiar with the use of multimedia architecture such as FFmpeg / directshow / AVFoundation;
+	- Experience with graphics libraries such as OpenGL/Metal/Vulkan and mobile operation systems such as Android iOS
++ skill set:
+	- Proven research and practical experience in one or more areas of image and video processing, including but not limited to (preferring candidates with publications in top-tier venues such as CVPR, ICCV and ECCV):
+		* Optical flow
+		* Image and video enhancement
+		* Noise reduction
+		* Image and video super-resolution
+		* Image and video de-blur
+		* HDR
+		* Artifact removal (rain, haze, reflection)
+		* Intrinsic images
+		* Image and video editing
 + Experience in V4L2, ALSA, OpenMax, G-Streamer, or FFMPEG, etc.
 	- "Video4Linux (V4L) is a collection of device drivers and an API for supporting realtime video capture on Linux systems"
 	- ALSA: